magicmatatjahu/adi/README.md

 - Add Pipe, Interceptor and ErrorHandler functionality/decorators
 - Add rebind/remove/clear functionality
 - Implement multiple constructors -> https://github.com/dadhi/DryIoc/blob/master/docs/DryIoc.Docs/SelectConstructorOrFactoryMethod.md#multiple-constructors base logic on the static methods - in this way ADI can treat static methods as factories
-- Implement Facades injectors as custom Wrapper like in DryIOC - https://github.com/dadhi/DryIoc/blob/master/docs/DryIoc.Docs/KindsOfChildContainer.md#facade
+- Implement Portals injectors as custom Wrapper like in DryIOC - https://github.com/dadhi/DryIoc/blob/master/docs/DryIoc.Docs/KindsOfChildContainer.md#facade
 - Add `PROVIDER` Injection Token which will be used to wrap all defined providers in module
 - Implement https://autofac.readthedocs.io/en/latest/advanced/pooled-instances.html scope - note about custom hooks like `OnGetFromPool`, probably in the Scope ADI should create the new instance of given provider (definition), or maybe not - ADI can always change reference to the definition in the session
 - Add fallback to the providers like in https://github.com/angular/angular/issues/13854